 Modern Hawaiian cuisine reflects the islands’ contact with other cultures.
 Whalers from New England introduced salted salmon which developed into lomi-lomi.
 Chinese brought char siu bao which became manapua, Portuguese brought sweet bread and malasadas, and the Japanese brought bento boxes which evolved into the plate lunch.
 Spam became popular amongst many Pacific Islanders after World War II (nowhere more than in Guam), when it was introduced by Americans and Japanese cooks transformed into spam musubi.
 Another post war creation, loco moco, was likely invented by Nancy and Richard Inouye in Hilo.
 Hawaiian pizza, it should be noted, was invented in Canada, not Hawaii.

-In Los Angeles County there are several Hawaiian restaurants including Aloha Food Factory and Shakas Hawaiian Flavors (both Alhambra), Back Home in Lahaina (Carson), Rutt’s Café and A-Frame (both Culver City), Aloha Café (Little Tokyo), Duke’s (locations in Malibu and Huntington Beach), Shakas (Monterey Park), Canoe House and Hawaiian Garden BBQ (both South Pasadena), Poke – Poke (Venice), and Waikiki Hawaiian Grill (Hawthorne).
+In Los Angeles County there are several Hawaiian restaurants including Aloha Food Factory and Shakas Hawaiian Flavors (both Alhambra), Back Home in Lahaina (Carson), Rutt’s Café and A-Frame (both Culver City), Kope Poki (Franklin Hills), Aloha Café (Little Tokyo), Duke’s (locations in Malibu and Huntington Beach), Kukui Hut Cafe (Little Armenia), Shakas (Monterey Park), Ohana Poké (Downtown’s Historic Core and Silver Lake), Canoe House and Hawaiian Garden BBQ (both South Pasadena), Poke – Poke (Venice), and Waikiki Hawaiian Grill (Hawthorne).
 Ohana BBQ in Studio City offers a fusion of Korean and Hawaiian food.
 There’s also Hawaii Supermarket in San Gabriel.

-There are also a few Hawaiian chains in the Southland, notably including Roy’s (with locations in Pasadena and Woodland Hills), and Aloha Hawaiian BBQ and L&L Hawaiian Barbecue — the latter two too numerous to name individually.
+There are also a few Hawaiian chains in the Southland, notably including Roy’s (with locations in Pasadena and Woodland Hills), and mega-chains like Poké Bar, Aloha Hawaiian BBQ and L&L Hawaiian Barbecue.

 As far as I know, there hasn’t been a lot written about Hawaiians in Los Angeles.
 In 2012, Arcadia Publishing released Hawaiians in Los Angeles by Elizabeth “Nani” Nihipali, Lessa Kanani’opua Pelayo, Christian Hanz Lozada, Cheryl Villareal Roberts, and Lorelei Santonil Olaes.
 Online there’s a blog, Hawaiians in Los Angeles Blog.